Robert Hewitt Wolfe

-Robert Hewitt Wolfe (born 1964 in Waterbury, Connecticut) is an American television producer and screenwriter.
+Robert Hewitt Wolfe (born 1964) is an American television producer and screenwriter.
 He is best known for his work as a writer on Star Trek: Deep Space Nine and for developing and producing the series Gene Roddenberry's Andromeda.

 Early life

-Wolfe was a writer from an early age.
+Wolfe was born in Waterbury, Connecticut.
+He was a writer from an early age.
 He attempted but did not complete several novels between the ages of ten and twenty.
+He attended St. Ignatius College Preparatory.
 He turned to film and television writing in college.

 Wolfe graduated from UCLA, receiving a bachelor's degree in Film and Television and a MFA in Screenwriting.
 His first screenplay, Paper Dragons, placed second in the prestigious Goldwyn awards.

 Television career

 Star Trek series

 In 1992, Wolfe sold the story for "A Fistful of Datas" to the series Star Trek: The Next Generation.
 His writing of the screenplay for the episode secured him a place on the creative staff of the series Star Trek: Deep Space Nine, which made its debut in the following year.

 Wolfe worked on DS9 for five years, under the supervision of showrunners Michael Piller and Ira Steven Behr.
 During this time, he wrote or co-wrote over thirty episodes in a wide range of styles.
 These included action-packed episodes with high story-arc importance such as "The Way of the Warrior" and "Call to Arms"; dramatic episodes that focused on character development such as "The Wire" and "Hard Time"; and comedies such as "Family Business" and "Little Green Men".